-Mares may abort several week to months after clinical or subclinical infection with EHV-1.
-The neurologic form of EHV-1 has demonstrated increasing morbidity and mortality in the documented outbreaks since 2000, and appears to be evolving in virulence and behavior.
+Mares may abort several weeks to months after clinical or subclinical infection with EHV-1.
+The neurologic form of EHV-1 has demonstrated increasing morbidity and mortality in the documented outbreaks since 2000 and appears to be evolving in virulence and behavior.
 Therefore, the USDA has designated neuropathic EHV-1 as a potentially emerging disease.
 The natural reservoir of both EHV-1 and EHV-4 is the horse.
-Latent infections and carrier states occur with both virus types.
+Latent infections and carrier states are seen with both virus types.
 Transmission occurs by direct or indirect contact with infectious nasal secretions, aborted fetuses, placentas, or placental fluids.

 The incubation period of EHV is 2–10 days.
-Susceptible horses develop fever of 102–107°F (38.9–41.7°C), neutropenia and lymphopenia, serous nasal discharge, malaise, pharyngitis, cough, inappetence, and/or submandibular or retropharyngeal lymphadenopathy.
-Horses infected with EHV-1 strains often develop a diphasic fever, with cell-associated viremia coinciding with the second temperature peak.
+Susceptible horses develop fever of 102°–107°F (38.9°–41.7°C), neutropenia and lymphopenia, serous nasal discharge, malaise, pharyngitis, cough, inappetence, and/or submandibular or retropharyngeal lymphadenopathy.
+Horses infected with EHV-1 strains often develop a biphasic fever, with cell-associated viremia coinciding with the second temperature peak.
 Secondary bacterial infections are common and manifest with mucopurulent nasal exudate and pulmonary disease.
 The infection is mild or inapparent in horses immunologically sensitized to the virus.

 Outbreaks with specific strains of EHV-1 infection result in neurologic disease (see Diseases of the Spinal Column and Cord).
 Clinical signs vary from mild incoordination and posterior paresis to severe posterior paralysis with recumbency, loss of bladder and tail function, and loss of skin sensation in the perineal and inguinal areas.
 In exceptional cases, the paralysis may progress to quadriplegia and death.
 Prognosis depends on severity of signs and the period of recumbency.

 The pathogenetic mechanisms of EHV-1 and EHV-4 differ significantly.
-EHV-4 infection is restricted to respiratory tract epithelium and associated lymph nodes; EHV-1 strains have a predilection for vascular endothelium, especially the nasal mucosa, lungs, adrenal, thyroid, and CNS.
-EHV-1 gains access to peripheral tissues via cell-associated viremia, which may manifest as abortion or neurologic disease.
+EHV-4 infection is restricted to respiratory tract epithelium and associated lymph nodes; EHV-1 strains develop cell-associated viremia and have a predilection for vascular endothelium, especially the nasal mucosa, lungs, placenta, adrenal, thyroid, and CNS.
+The neuropathic strain of EHV-1 produces a viremic load 10- to 100-fold higher than that of non-neuropathic strains.